AadidevSoni/Gamified-Mental-Health-Tracker/README.md

 ## 🖥️ Localhost Setup
 Follow these steps to run the project locally:

+## Note:
+- You have to manually install all .mp4 files from frontend/public/videos and paste in their respective folders
+- This is because these files are large and were pushed through git lfs
+- If this is not done, none of the background Videos will be visible!

 ## 1️⃣ Clone the Repository
 <pre>
 git clone https://github.com/AadidevSoni/Gamified-Mental-Health-Tracker.git